matrix-org/matrix-spec-proposals/proposals/3059-federated-rate-limits.md

-# MSC3060: Limits API: Part 3 — Federated ratelimiting on Matrix
+# MSC3060: Limits API — Part 3: Federated ratelimiting on Matrix

 Not all servers are as lucky as matrix.org to have variable scaling, hence some of them will need to place rate limits on users and rooms,